ssbc/ssb-room-client/readme.md

 ## Usage

-This library supports [room2 features](https://github.com/ssb-ngi-pointer/rooms2), such as alias registration, using the following muxrpc APIs:
+This library supports [room2 features](https://github.com/ssb-ngi-pointer/rooms2), such as alias registration and consumption, using the following muxrpc APIs:

 ```js
 // `roomId` is the SSB ID of the room server where you want to register an alias